 HVO is a replacement for oil systems and can be used after a minor conversion of the existing oil (kerosene) boiler.
 BioLPG is a replacement for LPG (off-grid gas) users and existing boilers require no modifications.
 Using HVO and BioLPG delivers significant benefits in terms of reducing carbon dioxide emissions (in some cases by up to 90%).

-It is estimated that some 70 per cent of consumers in Northern Ireland use oil for heating, and while oil remains unregulated to the same degree as natural gas and electricity, there is an extensive network of oil distributers and suppliers which ensure that heating oil prices in Northern Ireland remain competitive with other regions.
+Almost two out of every three homes in Northern Ireland are still heated by oil and, while oil remains unregulated to the same degree as natural gas and electricity, there is an extensive network of oil distributers and suppliers which ensure that heating oil prices in Northern Ireland remain competitive with other regions.

 Coal is used as a primary heating source in a small percentage of homes in Northern Ireland.
 The new Energy Strategy for Northern Ireland commits to phasing out the use of coal and other solid fuels for domestic heating purposes.
 Policy proposals will be consulted on in due course.

 Only one large power station in Northern Ireland continues to use coal, and has plans to convert to natural gas, with coal generation expected to cease in 2024.